thomasv314/mini-build/README.md

 4. Save the test results (pass/fail & ouput)
 5. Clean up (remove docker image used to run your test)

-### Why? ###

-I started this project because I wanted a continuous integration server to run the test suite of a Rails application after each commit.
-I played around with setting up Jenkins and Hudson and found that both had more features than I knew what to do with.
-I love Docker and wanted to learn more about the API and writing software in Go, so I figured this would be a good start.

 ### How? ###

 Add the mini-build binary to your PATH.